 - Third parties where required by applicable law and regulation – we may be requested or compelled to disclose personal data to third parties such as regulators and law enforcement agencies.
 We will only provide personal data to such parties where there is a legal requirement or permission to do so.

 You have rights in relation to any of your personal data held by us as a data controller.
-Should you wish to exercise your rights right, please contact our Data Protection Officer via email at [email protected].
+Should you wish to exercise your rights right, please contact our Compliance Officer via email at [email protected].
 We will endeavour to respond to any request promptly and within any legally required time limit.

 Finally, in addition to the rights above, you may also have other rights in relation to personal data, including a right to erasure/deletion, the right to data portability and the right to restrict and/or object to our processing of personal data.
-Such rights may only be available to you from 25 May 2018, when the General Data Protection Regulation comes into effect.

 We will only keep personal data for as long as necessary for the purposes for which it was collected, or as required by applicable law or regulation.